codevera-ai/admin-smart-bar/README.md

 **Finding content:**
 - Type "contact" to find your Contact page
-- Type "products" to find product-related pages
+- Type "products" to find WooCommerce products
 - Type "john" to find posts or users named John
+- Type "draft" to find draft posts

 **Admin navigation:**
 - Type "plugins" to go to the Plugins page
 - Type "settings" to see all settings pages
 - Type "new post" to create a new post
 - Type "theme" to access theme options
+- Type "users" to manage users

 **Plugin actions:**
 - Type "woocommerce orders" to view WooCommerce orders
 - Type "yoast seo" to access Yoast SEO settings
+- Type "acf" to manage Advanced Custom Fields

+**Fuzzy search examples:**
+- Type "admn" to find admin pages (typo correction)
+- Type "setings" to find settings (automatic correction)
-- Type "elementor" to see Elementor templates
+- Type "prodct" to find products (fuzzy matching)

 ### Quick actions
 Each search result has quick action links: